Inside: What is perfection paralysis, and how can you help kids overcome it?

 “Perfectionism is a self destructive and addictive belief system that fuels this primary thought: If I look perfect, and do everything perfectly, I can avoid or minimise the painful feelings of shame, judgment, and blame.
 It is the fear that we are not good enough.”
 Dr Brene Brown

 People always talk about fear of failure, but in reality, the underlying fear is of shame.
-So it is a logical belief that if we can change the association of mistakes = shame, we can disrupt this mindset.
+So, it is a logical belief that if we can change the association of mistakes = shame, we can disrupt this mindset.
 Mistakes must mean something positive.
 This can’t be a tokenistic pat on the back and “We all learn from our mistakes”.
 It has to be an authentic change in culture where mistakes are just normal.
 Completely and utterly normal.

 2. COMPARISON

 It is human instinct to compare ourselves to others.
 We are biologically programmed to place ourselves in a hierarchical structure that determines status and possible mates.
-We compare our belongings with others’, we compare our partners to others’, we even compare our meals when we order at a restaurant!
+We compare our belongings with those of others’, we compare our partners to others’, we even compare our meals when we order at a restaurant!

 Another technique people use to avoid comparison is to create disclaimers for themselves.
-If a child can say, “I did it all at the last minute, so I probably won’t get a very good result,” then there is less shame involved in a poor outcome.
+If a child can say, “I did it all at the last minute, so I probably won’t get a good result,” then there is less shame in a poor outcome.
 In fact, there is also a slight kick in social comparison because not caring about the system gives you a bit of ‘rebel without a cause’ swagger.

 3. ANXIETY